-Graduates of NSCAD's Major in Art History are prepared to enter both university and college programs that offer accreditation in graduate-level Art History studies, Art Education, Art Therapy, Art Conservation, Art Criticism, Arts Administration, Art Appraisal, Museum and Gallery Curating, and Archival and other cultural work.
+Graduates of NSCAD's Major in Art History are prepared to enter both university and college programs that offer accreditation in graduate-level art history studies, art education, art therapy, art conservation, art criticism, arts administration, art appraisal, museum and gallery curating, and archival and other cultural work.

-The Major in Art History requires the completion of 42 credits of Art History credits as specified.
+The Major in Art History requires the completion of 42 credits of art history credits as specified.
 Students who plan to do graduate work are advised to take some of their undergraduate electives at local Halifax universities (University of King's College, Dalhousie, Saint Mary's or Mount Saint Vincent) in relation to the work they intend to pursue.
-For example, courses in psychology are normally required for Art Therapy programs and courses in chemistry are required for some Art Conservation programs.
+For example, courses in psychology are normally required for art therapy programs and courses in chemistry are required for some art conservation programs.

-Students planning to do graduate work in Art History are advised to complete a total of 60 credits in Art History and maintain a minimum grade average of "B+".
-Also, students who plan to pursue Graduate work in Art History are encouraged to take Undergraduate language courses in French, Italian or German.
+Students planning to do graduate work in art history are advised to complete a total of 60 credits in art history and maintain a minimum grade average of "B+".
+Also, students who plan to pursue graduate work in art history are encouraged to take Undergraduate language courses in French, Italian or German.

-Bachelor of Arts: Major in Art History Completion of Foundation Year 1
+Bachelor of Arts: Major in Art History

+Completion of Foundation Year 1 - 30.
+Credits of 1000-level courses including:

+FNDN 1010 Intro to Studio practice (3-credits)

+FNDN 1100 Foundation Drawing I (3-credits)

+FNDN 1200 Intro to Visual Culture (3-credits)

+FNDN 1800 Writing for the Arts (3-credits)

+Years 2-4.
+Courses Required:

+AHIS 2010 Survey of 19th C Art (3-credits)

+AHIS 2020 Survey of 20th C Art (3-credits)

 AHIS XXXX (3 credits of Ancient Art)

 AHIS XXXX (3 credits of Medieval Art)

 AHIS 27XX (3 credits of Renaissance/Baroque Art)

 AHIS 3XXX (3 credits of Canadian Art)

 AHIS XXXX (3 credits of Indigenous Art)

-AHIS 3600 Introduction to Art Theory & Criticism (3-credits)
+AHIS 3600 Introduction to Art Theory and Criticism (3-credits)

+Elective/Open Credits:

 AHIS/FHIS 2XXX or above (3-credits)

 AHIS/FHIS 3XXX or above (9-credits)

 AHIS/FHIS 4XXX or above (6-credits)

 ENGL XXXX (3-credits)

-LASC (Liberal Arts & Science) XXXX
+LASC (liberal arts and science) XXXX (15-credits

-(15-credits)

 2000 Level Studio 2XXX (6-credits)

+Open credits (24-credits